diffyne/diffyne/docs/features/loading-states.md

 ### Multiple Loading Indicators

-`diffyne:loading` shows for ANY action in the component.
+`diff:loading` shows for ANY action in the component.
 Use conditional logic if you need action-specific indicators.

 ## Next Steps